ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 .. autofunction:: alfasim_sdk.hook_specs.update_plugins_secondary_variables_on_first_timestep

-The |alfasim|'s Solver is divided in two *Newton* solvers that will solve different group of equations.
+The |alfasim|'s Solver is divided in two *non-linear solvers* solvers that will solve different group of equations.
 The first one is the `hydrodynamic solver` which solves the Mass Conservation of fields, Momentum Conservation of layers and Energy Conservation equations all together for all elements in the network.
 The second one is the `Tracer Solver` which solves the Mass Conservation
 Equation for each added tracer.
 Since the tracers mass conservation is a transport equation it is solved after `hydrodynamic solver`